Advice on what happens if you get phished. From it.umn.edu:

 Many, if not most, non-UMN resources can use two factor authentication.
 Take some time to protect your other accounts.
 Check out https://twofactorauth.org/ for information on what you can do to add this important tool to your other accounts.

 Next - stop using the same password on multiple accounts.
 Get a system to manage your passwords - even a paper notebook is a solution.
 But tools like Lastpass, Password Safe, or Keepass will give you a lot of power in managing your many accounts.
-Also, be sure to set up a strong password or passphrase, here are some tips
+Also, be sure to set up a strong password or passphrase, here are some tips.

 And remember - a very strong way to assert control over your accounts is to change your password.
 If ever you are concerned that your password has been stolen - change it!
-It’s as simple as going to my-account.umn.edu
+It’s as simple as going to my-account.umn.edu.

 One last tip from Brad Paisley: “The Internet Is Forever.”
 In other words, do not reuse old passwords.
 There is a worldwide active market in stolen passwords - once stolen, the passwords on those lists never go out of circulation.
 So don’t go back to that favorite password from long ago!